data-apis/array-api/spec/design_topics/device_support.md

   (i.e. avoid implicit data transfer between devices).
 - Use a default for `device=None` which is consistent between functions within the same library.
+- If a library has multiple ways of controlling device placement, the most explicit method should have the highest priority.
+For example:
+    1. If `device=` keyword is specified, that always takes precedence
+    2. If `device=None`, then use the setting from a context manager, if set.
+    3. If no context manager was used, then use the global default device/strategy

 (device-out-of-scope)=